What is Manpower Planning?

-The main reason behind the failure of other airlines was that none of them had the people-oriented organisational culture like Southwest.
-United Airlines was suffering from inter-organisational conflict; whereas Continental Lite was not employee centric.
-The major reason behind the success of Southwest Airlines was its organisational culture that used to focus on leveraging its employees to gain a competitive advantage.
-Low-cost strategy is something that Southwest’s competitors were able to imitate.
+The main reason behind the failure of other airlines was that none of them had a people-oriented organisational culture like Southwest.
+United Airlines was suffering from inter-organisational conflict; whereas Continental Lite was not employee-centric.
+The major reason behind the success of Southwest Airlines was its organisational culture which used to focus on leveraging its employees to gain a competitive advantage.
+The low-cost strategy is something that Southwest’s competitors were able to imitate.

 However, they failed to consider the immense loyalty of its employees.
 Southwest has an employee-centric organisational culture that helps in motivating the employees to mix work with fun, which in turn has resulted in delivering excellent service to customers.
 Southwest possesses a highly competent and productive workforce.
 The efficiency of its workforce has helped Southwest in achieving a turnaround time of just 15 minutes, whereas the industry average is of 35 minutes.